dccircuit/IGME-235-Fall-2021/exercises/floatposition.md

 It's time to usher in a new era.
 What better to use to learn about floating boxes than floating boxes?

 Before you get started, the instructor will give you a preview of the kind of thing we're expecting you to build on the projector.
-If you're in an online section or not able to go to the Tuesday/Wednesday in-person session, be sure to watch the preview video in myCourses.
+If you're  not able to go to the in-person session, be sure to watch the preview video in myCourses.
 You don't have to replicate it exactly, but it should give you an idea of what we're looking for.

 ## Do the following:
 **RULE ONE: Don't edit the HTML file!
 Only edit the linked CSS file (which starts empty)**